Messi–Ronaldo rivalry

+The rivalry has been compared to past global sports rivalries such as the Ali–Frazier rivalry in boxing, the Prost–Senna rivalry in motorsport, and the tennis rivalry between of Federer and Nadal.

 History

+Origins

-In 2007, Ronaldo and Messi finished as runners-up to A.C.
-Milan's Kaká in both the Ballon d'Or, an award rewarded to the player voted as the best in the world by an international panel of sports journalists, and the FIFA World Player of the Year, an award voted for by coaches and captains of international teams.
+In 2007, Ronaldo and Messi finished as runners-up to AC Milan's Kaká in both the Ballon d'Or, an award rewarded to the player voted as the best in the world by an international panel of sports journalists, and the FIFA World Player of the Year, an award voted for by coaches and captains of international teams.
 In an interview that year, Messi was quoted as saying that "Cristiano Ronaldo is an extraordinary player and it would be brilliant to be in the same team as him."

 They first played in a game against each other when Manchester United were drawn to play Barcelona in the 2007–08 UEFA Champions League semi-finals and were immediately pitted as major rivals.
 Ronaldo missed a penalty in the first leg, but United eventually advanced to the final via a Paul Scholes goal.
-At the end of the year, Ronaldo was awarded the Ballon d'Or and vowed that he would win the award again.

-The 2009 UEFA Champions League Final was contested between Manchester United and Barcelona on 27 May 2009 at the Stadio Olimpico in Rome, Italy.
-The match, described as a "dream clash", was again hyped as the latest battle between the two, this time to settle who was the best player in the world; Ronaldo claimed he was the better of the two, while Messi's club-mate Xavi sided with him.
+The 2009 UEFA Champions League final was contested between Manchester United and Barcelona on 27 May 2009 at the Stadio Olimpico in Rome, Italy.
+The match, described as a "dream clash", was again hyped as the latest battle between the two, this time to settle who was the best player in the world.
+Ronaldo explained to always go out on to the field believing he is the best.
+"For me, you have to have that confidence at all times.
+That's what makes me the player I am."
+Messi's club-mate Xavi sided with his fellow Barcelona player: "Messi is the best player in the world by a distance, he's the No1."
 Manchester United manager Alex Ferguson was more diplomatic, praising both players as being amongst the world's elite talents.
-Messi, playing in a central role he was unaccustomed to so he would avoid a direct battle with Manchester United left-back Patrice Evra, scored Barcelona's second in a 2–0 victory with a header in the 70th minute.
-Meanwhile, Ronaldo was subdued for much of the game, despite some early chances to score, and his frustration eventually showed when he was booked for a rash tackle on Carles Puyol.
+Barca successfully kept United at arm's length to win 2–0, with Messi scoring a rare header for his team's second goal.

+El Clásico

+On 11 June 2009, Manchester United accepted an offer of £80 million (€94 million) for Ronaldo to be transferred to Barcelona's El Clásico rivals Real Madrid.
+The transfer was confirmed on 1 July.

 From 2009 to 2018, the two played against each other at least twice per season during El Clásico matches but also met many other times in competitions such as the Copa del Rey, the Supercopa de España, and a two-legged Champions League semi-final in 2011.
+This period was the most competitive in El Clásico history, with both players being their clubs' all-time top scorers.
+The two players alternated as top scorers in La Liga and the Champions League during most seasons while they were with Real Madrid and Barcelona.